-Butternut squash was added to this version but if you’d rather leave that out that isn’t a problem, just follow the rest of the recipe on how to make stuffing in your pressure cooker this year.
+Butternut squash was added to this version but if you’d rather leave that out that isn’t a problem.
+Just omit that and follow the rest of the recipe on how to make stuffing in your pressure cooker.

-This is the second step after your squash is tender, add in any veggies you like really but celery and onions are kinda’ a given.
+This is the second step after your squash is tender.

 You will need to utilize the PIP method to make this Instant Pot stuffing.
 If you have never done this before it is easy peasy.

 - PIP stands for pot in pot